How Hydrotherapy Works

 Here are a few examples of people who may use hydrotherapy:

-Can spas have hydrotherapy pools?
+Can spas have hydro pools?

 It is possible for spas to have hydro pools but might not be to the same high spec as other hydrotherapy pools.
 For example, places like Harrogate and Budapest have natural spas that produce naturally hot mineral water which has proven to be very relaxing and beneficial over time.